The Wines of Provence Event in NYC: Snow on the ground but Spring in the Glass

 Lampe De Meduse, (2014 Rose) from Chateau Sainte Roseline.
 While this wine retails for about $40, it was none of the more distinctive that we tasted.
 The nose was citrusy, with a strong smell of bitter lemons, and the palette was very well balanced between fruit and minerality.
 There were the usual strawberries, but there was also a lot of beach in the nose.
 The wine itself is more of a salmon color, and it comes in a very interesting presentation bottle.

 Pierre & Paul Cotes de Provence BIO (2014 Rose) from Domaines Pierre Chavin.
 This light pink wine is priced at about $10 a bottle and featured an herbal nose focused on pepper and lavender.
 The wine was one of the most fruit forward that we tasted with a rich mix of tropical fruits and pineapple.
 The minerality was found more on the finish, again making this an excellent choice for less experienced wine consumers.

 Rosalie (2014 Rose) from Domaine Terre de Mistral.
 This light pink wine comes in an interesting presentation bottle and is priced at about $18.
 The nose on the wine was unremarkable, almost non-existent, but on the palette, the fruits came out.
 Lots of berries, with some citrus on the finish.
 Consistent with its cousins throughout the region, with acidity and minerality of the wine were both strong .

 Overall, the rose wines of Provence are good values that will pair well with a range of foods.
-With spring and summer on the way, they can make excellent party gifts and can enhance any get together of family and friends.
+With spring and summer on the way, they can make excellent party gifts, They can also enhance any get-together of family and friends.

 For more information: